Empirical Analysis of EIP-3675: Miner Dynamics, Transaction Fees, and Transaction Time: Empirical Results

-\textbf{\textit{\underline{Priority Fee Prediction.}}} Regarding \emph{priorityFee}, model efficiency is slightly different; no model performs exceptionally well across all transaction volumes (see Table~\ref{tab:priorityFee}).
-However, the \emph{GB} performed well in most metrics, with lower \emph{RMSE} and \emph{MAE} values and a higher \emph{$R^2$} value, indicating high accuracy in prediction results.
-Conversely, the \emph{KN} performs worst, similar to the case of the \emph{baseFee}.
-Similar to \emph{baseFee}, we have plotted the line charts for the best and worst models in terms of performance, respectively, illustrating the relationship between real, estimated, and predicted values for \emph{priorityFee} (see Fig.~\ref{fig:priorityFee}).
 The x-axis represents transaction IDs, while the y-axis signifies the corresponding \emph{priorityFee} values (in Thousands).
 We have used a broken y-axis between 350K and 3.1M to provide clear visuals even for outliers (in case of estimated \emph{priorityFee}).
 Similar to \emph{baseFee} prediction, we focus on a systematic sample of 100 transactions for clarity.
 Each chart showcases three lines— the first line indicating actual \emph{priorityFee} values (in black), the second line indicating estimated \emph{priorityFee} values (in red dashes), and the third line depicting predicted values (in green dashes) from the machine learning models.
 The coherence between these lines highlights their precision in predicting \emph{priorityFee}.
 Notably, the \emph{GB} shows little deviation (see Fig.~\ref{fig:priorityFee}(a)), and the \emph{KN} exhibits substantial deviations (see Fig.~\ref{fig:priorityFee}(b)), whereas the estimated values show extreme deviation from actual values.

 \textbf{\textit{\underline{Transaction Time Prediction.}}} In the Ethereum network, \emph{txnFee} can significantly increase due to congestion and high demand for transaction confirmations.
 To mitigate the risk of higher costs, we propose a machine learning model to predict the optimal \emph{txnTime} when \emph{txnFee} is minimal.
 Similar to previous experiments, we plotted the line charts for the best and worst-performing models in predicting \emph{txntime} (see Fig.~\ref{fig:txnTime}).
 As with the previous charts, we focus on the systematic sample of 100 transactions for clarity.
 Each chart displays two lines—one indicating the actual timestamps (in black) and the other representing predicted timestamps (in green) from our machine-learning models. \emph{LR} performed very well with little deviation from the actual values (see Fig.~\ref{fig:txnTime}(a)).
 At the same time, the \emph{KN} exhibits a significant deviation from actual values (see Fig.~\ref{fig:txnTime}(b)).
 Due to space limitations, we have not included a performance comparison table for the models.
 This approach enables users to time their transactions strategically, leveraging the model's predictions to minimize \emph{txnFee} during periods of network congestion.
 Visualizing model performance through line charts effectively enhances our understanding of each model's predictive capabilities, emphasizing the importance of selecting the most reliable model for optimal results.